ralvandar-race/sprint2vec_revision/README.md

         ```bash
         python baseline.py apache productivity linear
         ```
+    > [!TIP]

-    It is worth to note that you can execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
+    > You can execute the scripts in the Modeling folder to preprocess the data, train the models, and evaluate them.
 This is primarily done by running the `run_*.py` files.
 For example, you can run the following command to load, preprocess, and split the data:
-    ```bash
+    > ```bash
-    python Modeling/run_data.py
+    > python Modeling/run_data.py
-    ```
+    > ```

 ## Authors
 - Morakot Choetkiertikul